Xilinx/defect-detect/README.md

 >       -w, --width=1280                  resolution width of the input
 >       -h, --height=800                  resolution height of the input
 >       -r, --framerate=60                framerate of the input source
->       -f, --intype                      For live playback value must be 0 otherwise 1
+>       -f, --inputtype                   For live playback value must be 0 otherwise 1
+>       -m, --mediatype                   Media node should be provided in live use case, default is /dev/media0
 >       -c, --cfgpath=config path         JSON file path

 <p align="center"><sup>Copyright&copy; 2021 Xilinx</sup></p>